thearchitector/followbot/README.md

-A class project by Duncan Mazza, Elias Gabriel, Olivia Seitelman, Kristin Aoki, and Meagan Rittmanic.
-Repository authored by Duncan, Elias, and Kristen.

 # Followbot&trade;
 A autonomous human-following companion and tasks robot.
+We completed this project for Principles of Engineering at Olin College of Engineering.

+> by Elias Gabriel, Duncan Mazza, Kristin Aoki, Olivia Seitelman and Meagan Rittmanic.

 ## Development
 If you are staring a Docker image for the first time, or the base image has been updated, it is a good idea to `docker system prune -a` before running `./dockin`.